Learning Support Assistant in Portsmouth

 • Qualifications: Passion for education and ability to support diverse learning needs.

-• Experience working with children with special needs desirable but not essential.
+Experience of working with children with special needs is desirable although not essential.

-• Enthusiasm, resilience, initiative, good time management, patience and a passion for working with young people.
+The ideal candidate should demonstrate enthusiasm, resilience, initiative, good time management, patience and a passion for working with and assisting young people to learn.

 Springfield School and The De Curci Trust are committed to safeguarding and promoting the welfare of children and young people and expect all staff and volunteers to share this commitment.
-A DBS Disclosure at Enhanced level and any other background checks, including overseas checks, will be required before any offer of employment.
+DBS Disclosure at Enhanced level, and any other background checks, including overseas checks, will be required prior to any offer of employment.

+Completed application forms will be passed to the recruitment panel for shortlisting and will be reviewed against the person specification detailed in the advert.
 Applications will be assessed upon receipt and we reserve the right to interview and appoint prior to the closing date.
+An early application is therefore strongly advised.

 #J-18808-Ljbffr